Jernskegg/ci-portfolio-project-2/README.md

 # Purpose of the Project

-The purpose of this project is to make Rock paper Scissors Lizard Spock in javascript. this webpage is for you to be able to play a small game on your free time or on your coffee break during work. something that is small and bite sizes and doesn't take ages to complete.
+The purpose of this project is to make Rock paper Scissors Lizard Spock in javascript. this webpage is for you to be able to play a small game on your free time or on your coffee break during work. something that is small and bite sizes and doesn't take an to complete.

 # User Stories

 as a user I want to play a game of chances.

+as a user I want to see how to play the game.

 # Features